kevinhwang91/rnvimr/README.md

 `:RnvimrSync` will synchronize your personal Ranger configuration and plugins with Rnvimr this time.

-**Note:** if your Ranger config changes, you will have to run `:RnvimrSync` in order to use your updated Ranger configuration with Rnvimr
+**Note:** if your Ranger config changes, you will have to run `:RnvimrSync` to use your updated Ranger configuration with Rnvimr

 `Enter` to open a file in Ranger.
-Rnvimr also supports `CTRL-T`/`CTRL-X`/`CTRL-V` key bindings that allow you to open up file in a new tab, a new horizontal split, or in a new vertical split.
+Rnvimr also supports `CTRL-T`/`CTRL-X`/`CTRL-V` key bindings that allow you to open up a file in a new tab, a new horizontal split, or in a new vertical split.

 Pressing `q` in Ranger simply hides the floating window.
 Ranger will attach the file of the current buffer in the next toggle event.